ArtiomL/tls-scan/README.md

 strCFile = 'tls_scan.json'
 ```
 ### [tls_scan.py](tls_scan.py)
-This is the actual scan / report logic.&nbsp;&nbsp;
+This is the actual scan / report logic.
+&nbsp;&nbsp;
 Run this program with command-line [arguments](#--help) relevant to your use case.
 For example:
 ```shell
 chmod u+x tls_scan.py